juhp/stack-all/README.md

 are not currently supported.)

-If you wish you can create `stack-ltsXX.yaml` for all lts versions using `--make-all-lts` (`-S`), but it is recommended to only create needed files.
+If you wish you can create `stack-ltsXX.yaml` for all lts versions using `--make-all-lts` (`-S`), but it is recommended to create only needed files.

-Since 0.7, `stack-lts*.yaml` conflicting (with overlapping major version) with `stack.yaml` is detected.
+Since 0.7, a `stack-ltsXX.yaml` conflicting (overlapping in major version) with `stack.yaml` gives an error, and stack-all will also refuse to generate such a file.

 ### Specifying LTS versions
 You can abbreviate `lts-XX` args to `ltsXX` on the commandline.
 `lts` is also accepted and resolves to the latest major LTS version.

-You can also use ghc major version aliases: eg `ghc9.8` corresponds to `lts23` or `ghc-9.2` to `lts-20`, though not for `nightly` currently.
+You can also use (hardcoded) ghc major version aliases: eg `ghc9.8` corresponds to `lts23` or `ghc-9.2` to `lts-20`, though not for `nightly` currently.